danzen/zimjs/docs.md

 lineSpacings - (default null) - an array of the space between lines any values here will override the lineSpacing lineHeight - (default null) null will auto set the height.
-Set to a number to force line heights - if \n or <br> are present in label lineAlign - (default LEFT or RIGHT for rtl:true) the horizontal alignment of lines if multiple lines - set to LEFT, CENTER/MIDDLE, RIGHT set to START to lineAlign LEFT for ZIM DIR constant is "ltr" or RIGHT when DIR="rtl" - END is the opposite lineValign - (default BOTTOM) the vertical alignment within lineSpacing if multiple lines - set to TOP, CENTER/MIDDLE, BOTTOM cache - (default false) set to true to cache each letter - improves performance on animation rtl - (default false) set to true to reverse letters other than a-zA-Z0-9 and set default lineAlign to RIGHT lineWidth - (default null) set the line width - could cause wrapping.
-Also see lineWidth property style - (default true) set to false to ignore styles set with the STYLE - will receive original parameter defaults group - (default null) set to String (or comma delimited String) so STYLE can set default styles to the group(s) (like a CSS class) inherit - (default null) used internally but can receive an {} of styles directly
+Set to a number to force line heights - if \n or <br> are present in label lineAlign - (default LEFT or RIGHT for rtl:true) the horizontal alignment of lines if multiple lines - set to LEFT, CENTER/MIDDLE, RIGHT, JUSTIFY set to START to lineAlign LEFT for ZIM DIR constant is "ltr" or RIGHT when DIR="rtl" - END is the opposite note the lineAlignLast parameter if using JUSTIFY lineValign - (default BOTTOM) the vertical alignment within lineSpacing if multiple lines - set to TOP, CENTER/MIDDLE, BOTTOM cache - (default false) set to true to cache each letter - improves performance on animation rtl - (default false) set to true to reverse letters other than a-zA-Z0-9 and set default lineAlign to RIGHT lineWidth - (default null) set the line width - could cause wrapping.
+Also see lineWidth property lineAlignLast - (default LEFT or RIGHT for rtl:true) - only applied if lineAlign is JUSTIFY this value can also be JUSTIFY to spread the words of the last line style - (default true) set to false to ignore styles set with the STYLE - will receive original parameter defaults group - (default null) set to String (or comma delimited String) so STYLE can set default styles to the group(s) (like a CSS class) inherit - (default null) used internally but can receive an {} of styles directly